-For: Any student in Grade K or above who performs below benchmark on the AIMSweb Early Numeracy, M-COMP or M-CAP assessments, or who does not seem to be able to grasp a math concept or skill as quickly as his/her peers.
+For: Any student in Grade K or above who performs below benchmark/target on any MN math standard or benchmark regarding a specific math concept.
+This intervention would be applicable for students low on the MAP Math, standard/benchmark, or curriculum assessment who do not seem to be able to grasp a math concept or skill as quickly as his/her peers.